 - Having a co-host is helpful to lighten the load of coordinating logistics such as meals, AV, and venue needs, especially if you are facilitating the JOG as well as hosting it.

-This is an example of an email that you can forward to friends.
-Click on this envelope and it will take you to a full invitation.
+This is an example of an email invitation that you will receive and can forward to friends.
+It will include all your unique event information inside.

-Once a venue is booked, contact Generous Giving with details.
+Once you’ve chosen a date and secured a venue, contact our JOG Concierge with your event details.
 At this point, we will provide you with an electronic invitation to send to those you plan to invite.

 Over the last several years of inviting people to Generous Giving experiences, we have found some language that is helpful in that process.
-The following information is intended to share some of that language with you so that it can inform you as you adapt it to your own situation.
+The following information is intended to share some of that language with you so that it can be a resource to you as you adapt it to your own situation.
 In almost every case, our favorite phrase is this:

 That language is important because people tend to naturally read into things from their own insecurity, imagining that you are saying, “I’d like you to come to Generous Giving because I don’t think you’re generous.”
 See the scenarios below for some additional ideas.